-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-M1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M1 was succeeded by the Olympus E-M1 II.
+Both the E-M1 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The E-M1 was replaced by the Olympus E-M1 II, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M1 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.